SciML/DiffEqOperators.jl/README.md

 `BandedMatrix`, while for higher dimensional operators this is a `BlockBandedMatrix`.
 The concretizations are made to act on `vec(u)`.

-A contraction operator concretizes to an ordinary matrix, no matter which dimension the contraction acts along.
+A contraction operator concretizes to an ordinary matrix, no matter which dimension the contraction acts along, by doing the kroncker product formulation.
+I.e., the action of the built matrix will match the action on `vec(u)`.

 ## Boundary Condition Operators